This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Watch the trains pass by Nine Arch Bridge

-Few places in Sri Lanka are as popular as the Nine Arch Bridge in Ella.
-To some, the large crowds are off-putting, however, coming from me (a hater of large over touristic places) it’s still so worth a visit!
+Few places in Sri Lanka are as popular as Nine Arch Bridge – it’s one of the best things to do in Ella, Sri Lanka!
+To some, the large crowds are off-putting, however, coming from me (a hater of large, over-touristic places) it’s still so worth a visit!

 Why?